 - Upgrade the Linux kernel to 3.14 from 2.6.

 - Use HVM AMIs for all supported instance types, since enhanced networking is only supported on the HVM AMIs

 - We used the traditional Hadoop Terasort and testDFSIO benchmarks on clusters ranging in size from 5-20 nodes.
-Qubole also offers Apache Spark and Presto as a Service – and ideally we would have liked to benchmark them against these upgrades as well (and hopefully will be able to do so in future).
+Qubole also offers Apache Spark and Presto as a Service – and ideally, we would have liked to benchmark them against these upgrades as well (and hopefully will be able to do so in the future).

 - There have been some improvements in the KVM and Xen hypervisor stacks in recent versions of the Linux kernel.
 To exclude performance improvements due to these changes, we tested the PV AMI with both the 2.6 and 3.14 kernels.

 - HVM AMIs are supposed to be more performant than PV AMIs in general, and to exclude the possibility of this polluting the benchmarks, we tested PV against HVM AMIs (with both on the 3.14 kernel)